A Confronting New Doco Will Focus On The Unsolved Murders Of 3 Indigenous Children In The 1990s

 For the past three years we have filmed the Bowraville families’ emotional journey through the courts as they seek justice for the murder of their three children.
 As a result of their fight for over 30 years, Bowraville has become a rallying cry for Indigenous people everywhere.
 THE BOWRAVILLE MURDERS HAS BEEN COMMISSIONED BY SBS, BUT we STILL need your help to finish our film … we're only $30,000 away from our goal.
 Donate now.
 Link in bio. #bowravillemurders #bowravilledoco #evelyngreen #colleenwalker #clintonspeedyduroux

-You can learn more about The Bowraville Murders documentary on the Documentary Australia Foundation site, right HERE.
-You can also follow the documentary on Twitter and Instagram @BowravilleDoco.Image: Supplied
+You can learn more about The Bowraville Murders on the Documentary Australia Foundation site, right HERE.
+You can also follow the documentary on Twitter and Instagram, @BowravilleDoco.Image: Supplied